dortania/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 Firstly, run the GUI version of OpenCore Legacy Patcher, go to **Settings** and tick **Allow native models**.

-**Note:** Unless you are building OpenCore on a different machine than it's targeted for, **do not** change the model in this main settings view.
+**Note:** Unless you are building OpenCore on a different machine than it's targeted for, **do not** change the model in the main settings view.
 It is important to understand that OCLP targets this model regardless of what you may have spoofed to, as your Mac is still what the Native SMBIOS shows.

 Secondly, go to **SMBIOS Settings**, tick **Allow Native Spoofs**, set SMBIOS Spoof Level to **Moderate**.
-Set SMBIOS Spoof Model to **one next to your native model in the table for spoofed models below.**
+Set SMBIOS Spoof Model to **one listed next to your native model in the table for spoofed models below.**

 ::: details Table for spoofed models (click to expand)